Children and Young People

 - to explore key protective behaviours messages and strategies for keeping mothers, children and young people safe

-The next group is starting after Easter 2018 and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
+The next group is starting on Tuesday 17th April 2018 and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
 For more information please contact Alison (IDVA/Outreach Worker) on 07436 536600.

 “I feel I have become more confident.
 I haven’t spoken in detail about my past until this course.
 I feel a box in my brain has been set free.
 I have cut my hair off and I’m happy I have gained more confidence.
 I feel like the old me is returning.
 F is now on the waiting list for CAMHS as she is allowed a buddy.
 I have learnt to stay calm with her.
 I understand what she is thinking.
 I have learnt that I didn’t do anything wrong and that none of this was my fault”